GokulALT/ollamaChatWrapper/README.md

-# Chat Studio - Chat with Local LLMs via MCP
+# Chat Studio - Your AI Assistant powered by MCP

-This is a Next.js application built with Firebase Studio that allows you to chat with large language models (LLMs) managed by a local **Model Context Protocol (MCP)** server.
+This is a Next.js application built with Firebase Studio that acts as a powerful AI assistant.
+It connects to a **Model Context Protocol (MCP)** server, allowing you to chat with large language models that can be augmented with specialized tools and data sources.
 It features a clean user interface built with ShadCN UI components and Tailwind CSS.

 ## Features

-*   **Chat Interface**: Engage in conversations with your selected local LLM.
+*   **AI Assistant Interface**: Engage in conversations with your selected language model.
+*   **MCP Tool Support**: Leverage any specialized server (tool) configured on your MCP server.
+For example, use the `filesystem` tool to have the assistant read and analyze local files by referencing them in your prompt (e.g., `Summarize the file at file://filesystem/path/to/your/document.txt`).
-*   **Model Selection**: Dynamically lists and allows you to choose from available models on your MCP server.
+*   **Model Selection**: Dynamically lists and allows you to choose from available models and tools on your MCP server.
 *   **New Chat Session**: Easily clear the current conversation and start a new one.
 *   **MCP Server Status**: Displays the connectivity status to your local MCP server.
 *   **System Prompts**: Configure a system-wide prompt to guide the behavior of your models.
 *   **Multi-line Input**: Supports multi-line message input with Shift+Enter for newlines.
-*   **Responsive Design**: Adapts to different screen sizes.
 *   **Markdown Rendering**: Chat messages can render Markdown for richer text formatting.
+*   **Dark Mode**: Includes a theme toggle for light and dark modes.

 ## Prerequisites

 *   [Node.js](https://nodejs.org/) (version 18 or later recommended)
 *   [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)
-*   A running [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server instance on your local machine, configured with one or more model providers (like Ollama).
+*   A running [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server instance on your local machine, configured with one or more model providers (like Ollama) and any desired tools (like `server-filesystem`).

 ## Getting Started